Siirry suoraan sisältöön

 -General principles of academic writing (purpose and audience; referencing mechanics; outlining; writing as a process).

--Structure of academic papers (IMRaD) and the CARS model for writing introductory sections.
+-The CARS model for writing introductory sections.

 -Academic writing style and grammar, the use of reporting verbs.

--Organization, coherence and cohesion.
+-Organisation, coherence and cohesion.

 -Learning project: writing a short academic paper.